The Glass Floor: Plot summary

 Charles Wharton visits Anthony Reynard, the recently widowed husband of Wharton's sister Janine, in his Victorian mansion, the appearance of which unsettles Wharton.
 Reynard tells Wharton that Janine died by falling off a ladder while dusting the mansion's East Room, breaking her neck.
 When Wharton asks to see the room, Reynard refuses, telling him the door to the room has been plastered over.
 When Wharton protests, Reynard's elderly housekeeper Louise explains that the East Room – which has a floor made entirely out of mirror glass – is regarded as "dangerous".

 At Wharton's insistence, Reynard gives him a trowel and allows him to reopen the East Room, refusing to watch.
-Upon entering the room, Wharton is quickly disoriented by the mirrored floor; fancying that he is standing in mid-air, he panics and calls for help.
+Upon entering the room, Wharton is quickly disoriented by the mirrored floor; fancying that he is standing in mid-air, he panics because of experiencing a strange, trance-like vertigo, and calls for help.
 Reynard finds Wharton's body lying in the middle of the room; he removes it using a pole hook, leaving a small pool of blood on both the floor and ceiling.
 As he prepares to once again plaster the East Room shut, Reynard wonders "if there was really a mirror there at all".